Mannar, Sri Lanka: History

 Formerly the town was renowned as a centre of pearl fishing, mentioned in the 2nd-century CE Periplus of the Erythraean Sea.

 Mannar is known for its baobab trees and for its fort, built by the Portuguese in 1560 and taken by the Dutch in 1658 and rebuilt; its ramparts and bastions are intact, though the interior is largely destroyed.

 Visually, the modern town is dominated by its churches, Hindu temples and mosques.
 The Catholic Church has a diocese headquartered in the town.
 By rail the town is connected to the rest of Sri Lanka by the Mannar Line.
-It was occupied by LTTE during Sri Lankan Civil War between 1983 and 2009.
+It was under the control of LTTE during Sri Lankan Civil War between 1983 and 2009.

+Climate

+Mannar has a tropical savanna climate (Köppen: As) with warm to hot temperatures and a modest amount of rainfall.
+Mannar experiences a distinct wet season from October to December, and the rest of the year is fairly dry.